 This plan was reviewed by the SHIP Subcommittee and finalized for action.
 DPHI held an assessment kick-off meeting on January 19, 2016.
-Coalition members were invited to review the 2015 annual report and MAPP process. discuss current DE SHIP strengths and weaknesses, define measurements for assessment, complete a brief survey to help shape a new SHIP vision, and establish next steps.
+Coalition members were invited to review the 2015 annual report and MAPP process, discuss current DE SHIP strengths and weaknesses, define measurements for assessment, complete a brief survey to help shape a new SHIP vision, and establish next steps.
 On March 1, 2016, DPHI held a follow-up conference call with attendees to discuss a management plan and timeline.
 As a result of collective efforts from the group, a finalized vision statement and resource database were developed.

-DPHI is integrating this data to further support and promote SHIP's work.
-DPHI submitted a request to DPH for access to Delaware vital statistics 5-year averages.
-These data will be used for the Community Health Status Assessment (CHSA) alongside other quantitative data such as Census from the American Community Survey, the Nemours Delaware Survey of Children's Health (DSCH), and the 2015 Delaware Household Health Survey.
+DPHI integrated this data to further support and promote SHIP's work.
+Delaware vital statistics 5-year averages were used for the Community Health Status Assessment (CHSA) alongside other quantitative data such as Census from the American Community Survey, the Nemours Delaware Survey of Children's Health (DSCH), and the 2015 Delaware Household Health Survey.
 DPHI launched the Delaware Household Health Survey in September 2015, to collect information concerning demographics and certain health issues at local levels.

-Qualitative data was collected similarly to how it was collected for the current SHIP - through various stakeholder surveys and community meeting discussions.
+Qualitative data was collected similarly to how it was collected for the cycle 1 - through various stakeholder surveys and community meeting discussions.
 On April 19, 2016, DPHI conducted a Forces of Change (FOC) Assessment brainstorming activity at the coalition-wide meeting.
 It helped shape the FOC community follow-up survey, which was fielded in the months following.
 In addition, DPHI partnered with Nemours to survey coalition members as part of an initiative Nemours was already working on and can complement to the Public Health Systems Assessment for SHIP.

 In September 2016, DPHI conducted 16 key informant interviews for the Local Public Health Assessment (LPHA).
-Information was analyzed for important themes to be added to the CHNA report.
+Information was analyzed for important themes to be added to the SHNA report.

 Two community meetings were held in accordance with the Community Themes and Strengths Assessment (CTSA) on October 27, 2016 (New Castle County: Bear-Glasgow YMCA), and October 28, 2016 (Kent County: Eden Hill Medical Center).
 Registration turnout was as expected and conducive of a community meeting discussion format.
-DPHI transcribed the information and is summarizing results in the final assessment report.
+DPHI transcribed the information and summarized results in the final assessment report which will be made available in early 2018.

-DEVELOP, DOCUMENT, AND IMPLEMENT A PROCESS TO ISSUE A REVISED STATE HEALTH IMPROVEMENT PLAN (SHIP) EVERY THREE YEARS
+DEVELOP, DOCUMENT, AND IMPLEMENT A PROCESS TO ISSUE A REVISED STATE HEALTH IMPROVEMENT PLAN (SHIP) EVERY FIVE YEARS